Confidentiality & Medical Records

 If you would like to make a complaint this should be addressed to:

-Alternatively, you may ask for an appointment with the practice manager in order to discuss your concerns.
+Alternatively, you may ask for an appointment with the Business Manager in order to discuss your concerns.

 Independent Health Complaints Advocacy Service

 If you feel that you cannot make your complaint with us or if you need help to raise your concerns, you can contact Total Voice Advocacy Service.
 They can provide free, impartial and confidential information and support to people wishing to make a complaint about the NHS.
 You can contact them on 0300 222 5704, via email at or visit their website at www.totalvoicecp.org.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.